AnyLog-co/documentation/01- Getting Started/02- Quick Start.md

            Shared AnyLog Network
 ~~~

-After the node is associated with the network, the metadata synchronization process maintains its local metadata copy.
+After the node is associated with the network, the node maintains its local metadata copy.

 The seed node is therefore used to **discover and join the network**; it does not become a permanent dependency for normal node operation.